 Do Bananas Lower Pressure?

-Bananas are often called “nature’s blood pressure pill” because they are rich in potassium and magnesium, which are two minerals that have been shown to help lower blood pressure.
+Bananas are often called “nature’s blood pressure pill” because they are rich in potassium and magnesium, which have been shown to help lower blood pressure.

-A diet rich in potassium can help to keep your sodium levels in check, while a diet low in magnesium has been linked to heightened blood pressure.
+A diet rich in potassium can help to keep your sodium levels in check, while a diet low in magnesium is linked to heightened blood pressure.

 Why is Sodium Important?

 Sodium is a mineral that helps to regulate fluid balance in our bodies.
-Too much sodium can cause our bodies to retain water, which in turn increases blood volume and raises blood pressure.
+Too much sodium can cause our bodies to retain water, increasing blood volume and raising blood pressure.

 The potassium from bananas helps to counter the effects of sodium by promoting urine production and helping to expel excess sodium from our bodies.

 In addition to their high potassium and magnesium content, bananas are also low in calories and fat, and they contain fibre, vitamin C, and B vitamins like folate and riboflavin.
-All of these nutrients are essential for maintaining good health and keeping your blood pressure in check.
+All these nutrients are essential for maintaining good health and checking your blood pressure.

 Other Foods That Are Good for Blood Pressure